GfSE/SpecIF-Pages/Manuals/01_Quick-Start-Guide_EN.md

 a folder with the file name as title is created in the hierarchy of the ReqIF data-set.
 For each spreadsheet a subfolder is created with its name as title.

-### Sheets Become Folders

-When importing a workbook with one or more spreadsheets (Excel® *.xlsx, LibreOffice *.ods as well as *.csv), a folder with the file name as title is created in the hierarchy of the ReqIF data-set.
-For each spreadsheet a subfolder is created with its name as title.

 #### Resource Classes and Resources

 If there is a term in curly brackets at the end of a *spreadsheet name*, a SpecIF resourceClass is selected having that term as a title (name).
-It serves as type for all resources/objects found on this spreadsheet.
+It serves as type for all resources/entities found on this spreadsheet.
 Otherwise, a term in curly brackets at the end of the *file name* is used as a substitute.
 In both cases a specific meaning is attributed to the resources/objects.